-What is an IVA and what does the procedure entail?
+What is an IVA and how does it work?

 What is an individual voluntary arrangement?